dhis2/training-docs/content/android/lg_aswa_part1.md

 * Describe how to navigate through the Android Settings Web App
 * Demonstrate how to alter the appearance of the programs and data sets using the the Android Settings Web App

-## Time needed for this session

-Live demo: 45 min
-Hands-on exercises: 15 min

-## Background

-The Android Settings Web App

-1. Allows admins to configure synchronization parameters for the DHIS2 Android App,
-2. Can encrypt the local database of an Android device
-3. Can customize the appearance of Programs, Data sets, the Home screen, and add TEI Analytics items.

-The configuration parameters defined within this web app will overwrite the settings of all Android devices using the DHIS2 Android Capture App.

-## Part 1: Installation of the Android Setting Web App
+## Exercise 1: Installation of the Android Setting Web App

 To use the Android Settings Web App you need to first install the app by going to DHIS2 web interface